Maximization of the first Laplace eigenvalue of a finite graph: Examples

 \begin{Example} Let $P_3$ be the path graph consisting of three vertices $1$, $2$, $3$ and two edges $12$, $23$.
 We assign length parameters $a>0$ and $b>0$ to the edges $12$ and $23$, respectively.
 Then the weights of the vertices $1$, $2$ and $3$ are $a$, $a+b$ and $b$, respectively.
 By the constraint $2(a+b) = 1$, we have $b=(1-2a)/2$.
 Thus, the eigenvalue maximization problem is a problem of the single variable $a$ constrained in the range $0<a<1/2$.
-The first nonzero eigenvalue can be explicitly computed as
+The representation matrix of the Laplacian reads